quay/mirror-registry/README.md

 $ podman pull quay:8443/init/busybox:latest --tls-verify=false
 ```

-Prior to push any images to quay:8443/init/busybox, in this case you must create the repository "busybox" in the Quay console.
+Prior to pushing quay:8443/init/busybox, you must create the repository "busybox" in the Quay console.
+In future versions of mirror registry this will be created automatically.

 ## Uninstall